-- Interventions are in place for children who struggle with mathematics such as First Class@Number and basic skills booster groups.
+- Interventions are in place for children who struggle with mathematics such as First Class@Number, Precision Teaching and basic skills booster groups.
 Children who have a special educational need in mathematics will have targets on their ISP linked with this.
 They are supported with visual resources, oracy discussions and activities are broken down into manageable tasks.
-The use of concrete resources on the carpet during an input is consistently provided as a means of support throughout the school. - PP children are closely monitored throughout the school and data is analysed every term.
+The use of concrete resources on the carpet during an input is consistently provided as a means of support throughout the school. - Pupil Premium children are closely monitored throughout the school and data is analysed every term.
 A member of SLT oversees their progress and the support provided for them.
-Pre-teaching is available for those PP children who need it. - Higher attainers are planned for carefully and at times children in KS1 are streamed to ensure the most able children are challenged.
+Pre-teaching sessions are planned for those children who need it. - Higher attainers are planned for carefully to ensure that they are suitably challenged.
 They are also challenged through higher level questioning and encouraging deeper thinking when making mathematical links or when solving problems.